telefonicaid/thinking-cities/docs/authentication_api.md

 # Login

 You can login using your credentials (username and password) in order to get a token.
+Make sure a scope is indicate in order to tell what service (or service and subservice) should be used for.

 ```
 POST /v3/auth/tokens HTTP/1.1